NUSTEM-UK/Pi_config/README.md

 * Remove Wolfram and Mathematica
 * Add Thonny

 (Might wish to purge Wolfram, Mathematica and LibreOffice for space and update speed reasons, though as long as cards are 8Gb or greater I'm not convinced that's worthwhile.
-As of launch Buster release, Wolfram/Mathematica have been removed pending compatability.)
+As of launch Buster release, Wolfram/Mathematica have been removed pending compatability; as of 2019-07-10 release they seem to be back, albeit unannounced.)

 #### CPU Usage Monitor